TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 ### 1.1.
 Project Overview

-This project focuses on developing a web interface that allows users to learn FPGA concepts through a simulated environment.
+This project focuses on developing a web application that allows users to learn FPGA concepts through a simulated environment.

 ### 1.2.
 Project Definitions